surrealdb/surrealdb/SECURITY.md

 Advisories](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/creating-a-repository-security-advisory)
 and other available communication channels.
-Generally, vulnerabilities will be discussed and [resolved privately](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) to minimize risk of exploitation.
+Generally, vulnerabilities will be discussed and [resolved privately](https://docs.github.com/en/code-security/security-advisories/working-with-repository-security-advisories/collaborating-in-a-temporary-private-fork-to-resolve-a-repository-security-vulnerability) to minimize the risk of exploitation.
 Security advisories will generally be published once a SurrealDB version including a fix for the relevant vulnerability is available.
 The goal of a security advisory is to inform users of the risks involved with using a vulnerable version and to provide information for resolving the issue or implementing any possible workarounds.